-Nuclear-Related Theft and Lapses:
+Nuclear-Related Theft and Lapses

 Since 1994, more than 20 nuclear thefts happened in India in comparison to Pakistan where no such activity reported ever.
-This indicated the weak safeguard at nuclear sites and India has become a potential hotspot for the illegal trade of nuclear technology and materials.
+This indicates the weak safeguards at nuclear sites India has become a potential hotspot for the illegal trade of nuclear technology and materials.
 Several thefts were done by the workers who are working on the nuclear technology of India.
-Nuclear materials have been smuggled from India to around the world many times and yet we have so many untold stories never told, and nobody knows.
-The figures are a lot more than that.
+Nuclear materials have been smuggled from India to around the world many times and yet international community has not taken any serious notice.

-Table.
-10

-Year Quantity of theft

-2021 • 7kg and 6.4 kg from Maharashtra and Jharkhand

-• 7 kg from a scrap dealer

-• 250 kg from Kolkata

-200g from West Bengal

-• 13.75kg

-1994 • Several kg stolen by criminal gang.

-• 2.5kg of yellow cake

-2008 • Smuggling of low-grade uranium across the Bangladesh border.

-The gang leader was the son of an employee of the atomic

-mineral division.

-Smuggling of low-grade uranium to Nepal

-4 kg from supra districtsss
+Year Quantity of theft 17 2021 7 kg and 6.4 kg from Maharashtra and Jharkhand18 7 kg from a scrap dealer 250 kg from Kolkata19 200g from West Bengal 13.75 kg 1994 Several kg stolen by criminal gang2.5 kg of yellow cake 2008 Smuggling of low-grade uranium across the Bangladesh border.
+The gang leader was the son of an employee of the atomic mineral division.
+Smuggling of low-grade uranium to Nepal 4 kg from supra districts 1 packet of unprocessed uranium from Meghalaya 2013 Illegally uranium obtained from northeast India say/https://search.wikileaks.org/plusd/cables/o8NEWDELHI2996_a.html.